maurolepore/ropensci-review/README.md

 Before I was a biologist.

-My roles at rOpenSci:
+My roles at rOpenSci: runconf participant, rejected author, co-author, reviewer, guest editor, editor, chief-editor, mentor.

-* runconf participant.
-* Rejected author.
-* Co-author.
-* Reviewer.
-* Guest editor.
-* Editor.
-* Chief-editor.
-* Mentor.

 ## How can this talk help you?